JOHN-AMAO/SkillSphere/README.md

-SkillShare: Empowering Educators, Students and Professionals Welcome to SillSphere, a revolutionary platform designed to connect teachers, professionals, and students from all around the world in an immersive and interactive learning experience.
+<h1>SkillShare: Empowering Educators, Students and Professionals</h1>
+Welcome to SillSphere, a revolutionary platform designed to connect teachers, professionals, and students from all around the world in an immersive and interactive learning experience.
 With SkillShere, the boundaries of traditional education are transcended, enabling seamless live video classes, screen sharing, real-time chat, and a host of advanced features.
 This README file provides an overview of the platform's features, installation instructions, and usage guidelines.

 Table of Contents